2018 NFL roster cuts tracker: Follow along as all 32 teams cut down to their final 53

 Cleveland Browns

 Players cut to reach 53: WR Jeff Janis, QB Brogan Roback, OL Anthony Fabiano, DL Jeremy Faulk, OL Avery Gennesy, DB Derron Smith, DL Blaine Woodson, DL Lenny Jones, OL Fred Lauina, WR C.J.
-Board, DB Elijah Campbell, LB Justin Currie, TE Stephen Baggett, DB Christian Boutte
+Board, DB Elijah Campbell, LB Justin Currie, TE Stephen Baggett, DB Christian Boutte, P Justin Vogel

 Pittsburgh Steelers